 Repairs are a variable cost that can leave a serious dent in your fleet’s total cost of ownership (TCO).
 Unfortunately, average roadside repair costs have been increasing 30 percent year over year, and average mechanical repair costs for commercial vehicles reached a record high last year., Because many repairs can be avoided through preventive maintenance (PM) schedules, taking a proactive stance can save you time and money.

 As automotive technologies continue to evolve, PM becomes more in-depth.
 Late-model vehicles need added PM intervals to inspect safety features that didn’t exist a decade or so ago, such as lane departure and corrective steering.
 Without a checklist to keep track of each maintenance task, it’s not surprising to see how something could slip through the cracks.

-Maintenance checklists are a key tool in ensuring any technicians working on your fleet’s assets are being thorough and consistent, whether the work is performed in-house or through a third-party vendor.
+Maintenance checklists are a key tool in ensuring any technicians working on your fleet’s assets are being thorough and consistent, whether the work is performed in-house or through a fleet service provider.
 Checklists help keep track of the type of maintenance that needs to be done at certain times (such as seasonal maintenance like winterization) and should include any specifications across makes, models and asset types.
 Here are a few quick tips to get you started:

 - Make it easily accessible, in terms of instruction, usability and physical (or digital) location

 - Make it manageable, in terms of both reporting and the method used by employees to complete it

 - Make it as error-proof as possible by using fleet maintenance software